pythonanywhere/flask-tutorials/tutorial-1.md

 <img width="500" src="/static/images/flask-tutorial-initial-site-content.png">

 OK, it's pretty simple, but it's a start.
 Let's take a look at the code!
-Go back to the tab showing the website configuration (keeping the one showing your site open), and click on the directory titled "Source code" under the "Code" section:
+Go back to the tab showing the website configuration (keeping the one showing your site open), and click on the "Go to directory" link next to the "Source code" bit in the "Code" section:

 <img width="500" src="/static/images/flask-tutorial-source-code-link.png">